-Be aware that the Hranka waiver is truly only available if you are seeking to enter the U.S. as a nonimmigrant, meaning that you intend to enter the U.S. for a temporary period of time and will return to your country of origin after your authorized period of stay comes to an end.
-The Hranka waiver also requires that you met certain prerequisites, some of which can be quite technical.
+Although most immigration law waivers require meeting narrow criteria, the "Hranka" waiver can apply in a larger number of cases.
+Nevertheless, it is truly only available if you are seeking to enter the United States on a nonimmigrant visa, meaning that you intend to stay for a temporary period and will return to your country of origin after your authorized period of stay ends.
+The Hranka waiver also requires that you meet certain prerequisites, some of which can be quite technical.

-Section 212(d)(3) of the Immigration and Naturalization Act, also known as the "I.N.A.,” states in part that a person looking to enter the U.S. as a nonimmigrant but ineligible for a nonimmigrant visa or inadmissible may still be admitted to the U.S. at the discretion of U.S. immigration authorities.
-In other words, this section of the law allows U.S. immigration to waive inadmissibility grounds.
+The Hranka waiver is set forth in Section 212(d)(3) of the Immigration and Naturalization Act, also known as the "I.N.A."
+It states in part that a person looking to enter the U.S. as a nonimmigrant but ineligible for a nonimmigrant visa or inadmissible may still be admitted at the discretion of U.S. immigration authorities.
+The waiver was dubbed "Hranka" later, because of an immigration court case called Matter of Hranka.
+This case outlines the three legal factors that must be weighed by U.S. immigration authorities in deciding whether to grant a waiver:

-Hranka also affirms two important points about this waiver.
+The Hranka decision also sets forth two important points about this waiver.
 First, an applicant's reasons for seeking the Hranka waiver need not be "compelling."
-For example, an applicant merely wishing to enter the U.S. to make social visits is not disqualified from seeking a Hranka waiver, even though her reasons might not have some urgent humanitarian need.
+For example, an applicant merely wishing to enter the U.S. to make social visits is not disqualified from seeking a Hranka waiver, and won't need to demonstrate some urgent humanitarian need.

-Second, Matter of Hranka emphasizes that U.S. immigration authorities have a huge degree of discretion in deciding whether to grant or deny the waiver, and that an applicant has no way to appeal or challenge the decision.
-This second point is perhaps the most appealing feature of the Hranka waiver.
-While immigration authorities can deny the waiver for almost any reason, they can just as easily approve a Hranka waiver application on discretionary grounds.
-Foreign nationals burdened with an inadmissibility bar still have a chance to make an argument to immigration officials.
+Second, Matter of Hranka emphasizes that U.S. immigration authorities have broad discretion in deciding whether to grant or deny the waiver, and that an applicant has no way to appeal or challenge the decision.
+This second point is in some ways the most appealing feature of the Hranka waiver.
+While U.S. immigration authorities can deny the waiver for almost any reason, they can just as easily approve it on discretionary grounds.
+Thus, foreign nationals burdened with an inadmissibility bar still have a chance to make an argument to U.S. immigration officials.

 Immigration authorities will also deny the waiver if an applicant's entry to or proposed activities in the U.S. can undermine United States foreign policy.
-Last, immigration authorities will definitely deny waiver applications to persons who participated in torture, extrajudicial killings, or genocide, or who were Nazis who participated in persecuting others.
+Lastly, U.S. immigration authorities will definitely deny waiver applications to persons who participated in torture, extrajudicial killings, or genocide, or who were Nazis who participated in persecuting others.

 Applicants wishing to apply for a Hranka waiver have two possible routes.
 An applicant who has not yet been granted a visa may directly request a Hranka waiver from consular officers at the time of applying for a visa at a U.S. consular post.
 An applicant who already has a valid visa but is inadmissible to the U.S. can apply for the waiver at a U.S. port of entry using Form I-192, Application for Advance Permission to Enter as Nonimmigrant.